ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 The project represents a simulation of the bahavior users of Starbucks' mobile app over a period of time in which users are sent promotional offers.
 The promotional offers fall into one of three types: buy-one-get-one-free ('BOGO'), informational, and discount.
 The parameters of each offer vary (some are valid for longer than others, some provide a greater reward), and the offers are made by way of different marketing channels – some combination of web, mobile, social, and email.
 However, there are only ten variations of these offers in total.

-The objective of the exercise is quite open-ended.
+The possible objectives of the exercise is quite open-ended.
 My implementation is based on a high-level observation of the data and business doman (marketing):

 - Although two events occur in sequence, it is not possible to claim that they are dependent on each other (no causality).
 A customer might but the same latte every mornging, regardless of whether he or she was given a BOGO offer by email
 - The outcome of an offer is not repeatable (no determinism).
 A customer might get the same discount on two separate days, but just not feel like a coffee on one of those days.